sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-04-Interfaces.md

 Title: Interfaces
 ---

-* TOC
-{:toc}

-# Interface
+# Interfaces
+{: .no_toc }

 An interface is a description of behaviors and a way to access them.
 For example, the interface on a vending machine has a way to insert money, a way to select a product, and a way to receive the product and any change.
 That is, interfaces describe how a client (the person using the interface) interacts with a system that actually implements the behavior.

 It's important to understand that just like user applications and physical tools have interfaces, our code also has interfaces.
 Every time you create a class with methods, you have created an interface (API - application programming interface) that "clients" (you or other programmers using that code) will interact with.
+In this module, we will explore Java `interface`s.

+---

+## Contents
+{: .no_toc }

+* TOC
+{:toc}

+---

 ## Java `interface`